Jenny Schlenzka: At MoMA and MoMA PS1 (2006–2017)

-At Performance Space New York (2017-Present)
+At Performance Space New York (since 2017)

 In January 2017, PS 122 announced that Schlenzka would step in as Executive Artistic Director.
 Under her new leadership, the organization—whose name previously stood for Performance Space 122—was renamed Performance Space New York, "signaling an ambition to be relevant and accessible to all of New York,” as Schlenzka described.
 Initial seasons under Schlenzka’s direction were organized within themes, providing “a way in” for those newer to the institution and to performance.

 Schlenzka organized a themed series around the organization’s history within its neighborhood, the East Village, reflecting, as The New York Times described, “on forces that have shaped them: gentrification, the AIDS epidemic, and punk and club culture.”
 Schlenzka included the revival of Ishmael Houston Jones, Chris Cochrane, and Dennis Cooper’s THEM.
 Others included in the inaugural series were the Lenape Center (in the space's re-opening event, featuring Indigenous artists and leaders), a focus on Kathy Acker, Women’s History Museum, Diamanda Galás, Sarah Michelson, Tiona Nekkia McClodden, Penny Arcade, BRUJAS, and Alliance for Positive Change.

 As Performance Space New York turned 40, Schlenzka, with the artist Sarah Michelson, conceived a year-long artist takeover of the institution’s programming.
 02020, as it was called, saw Performance Space New York turning its full annual production budget over to a cohort of artists.
 Schlenzka and Michelson wrote, in a joint letter:For the year of 2020 a group of NYC-based artists and collectives has been given the mandate to run the organization together with our staff, board, and leadership…The only requirement of their tenure is that the spaces must be utilized…Shifting our model is shifting our future: toward new institutional structures, new coalitions, new partnerships, new priorities.
 We know artistic practice is changing, that the world is changing, and that we need to be ready to adjust.
 We are betting on an artist-recalibrated institutional mission as a catalyst for futurist art practice.Schlenzka worked with artists from the 02020 cohort, with the institutional board, and community members to formulate a new mission statement for Performance Space New York; and has pushed for the organization’s board to include at least 50% artists.